-- (a) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of clause 17, be advertised for at least 7 (seven days) on the website and an official notice board of the municipality or municipal entity; - (b) that when using the list of accredited prospective providers the accounting officer must promote ongoing competition amongst providers, including by inviting providers to submit quotation basis - (c) accounting officer must take all reasonable steps to ensure that the procurement of goods and services through written or verbal quotations or formal written price quotations is not abused - (d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of sub-delegation; and - (e) requirements for proper record keeping.
+- (a) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of clause 18, be advertised for at least 7 (seven days) on the website and an official notice board of the municipality or municipal entity. - (b) that when using the list of accredited prospective providers, the accounting officer must promote ongoing competition amongst providers, including by inviting providers to submit quotation basis.

+- (c) that the accounting officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused, and - (d) that the accounting officer or chief financial officer must on a monthly basis be notified in writing of all formal written price quotations accepted by an official acting in terms of a sub delegation; and - (e) requirements for proper record keeping.

-19. COMPETITIVE BIDDING PROCESS
+20. COMPETITIVE BIDDING PROCESS